NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 Most sections refer to external documentation to provide details about the necessary steps and to offer additional background information.

-Get an ACCESS Account and Add an Allocation to it
+Get an ACCESS Account and Add an Allocation to It
 =================================================

 To `get started with Jetstream2 <https://jetstream-cloud.org/get-started>`_,